liangchi02/YouAreRight02/README.md

-use jupyter notebook to implement VGG network.
+I use jupyter notebook to implement VGG network.